walkerkaiman/Interactor2/backend/src/modules/input/time_input/wiki.md

 ## Notes

-- Uses 24-hour time format for consistency
+- Uses 12-hour time format with AM/PM for user-friendly display
 - Time comparison is done at minute precision (seconds are ignored)
 - The module will trigger once per day at the specified time
 - If the server is restarted, the module will resume checking from the new start time
+- Countdown automatically adjusts to show next occurrence if target time has passed today
+- All times are displayed in the system's local timezone